 Any and all law enforcement officers and/or state and federal licensing agencies, as well as any private company that deals with government security clearances.

 What is the difference between getting your record sealed or expunged?

 A record that is “sealed” usually cannot be viewed by anyone; however, expungements can be viewed by any and all law enforcement officers and/or state and federal licensing agencies, as well as any private company that deals with government security clearances.

 How Much Does An Expungement Lawyer Cost?

 A consultation with a Laguna Hills and Orange County expungement lawyer from The SoCal Law Network is always free for potential clients.
 Specific rates will be discussed with you prior to beginning work on your case.
-Lawyers typically charge a flat fee, however in some cases an hourly rate is more appropriate.
+Drug possession lawyers typically charge a flat fee, however in some cases an hourly rate is more appropriate.

 Hoping to expunge your criminal record?
 Contact the team at The SoCal Law Network to speak with a highly skilled criminal attorneys to assist with your court proceedings.
 Call 949-305-7995 to schedule a free consultation with a drug possession lawyer today.

 Alan Castillo is a highly experienced criminal defense attorney and truly a DUI/ DMV expert.
 When I have a question about consequences of a DUI conviction, vehicle code violation or DUI trial strategy I reach out to Alan who always gets back to me promptly with the right answer.
 He has helped me several times to leverage the best deal for my client when there are DMV consequences that the average lawyer wouldn't know about.
 He has been correct in his assessment every single time!
 I highly recommend Alan without reservation.